Tunisian collaborative painting: Tunisian Collaborative Painting in America

 On December 17, 2010, a month after the workshops at The Art Students League, a 26-year-old Tunisian, Mohamed Bouazizi was selling fruit to feed his family.
 Ben Ali’s police took his fruit away and beat him.
 Mr. Bouazizi poured paint thinner on himself and lit a match.
 Word of his fiery death spread quickly and some of the Tunisian artists David Black had painted with risked their lives demonstrating in the streets.
-The Jasmine Revolution ended a month later on January 10, 2011 when Zine el-Abidine Ben Ali, the ruler of Tunisia for 23 years, fled the country.
+The Jasmine Revolution ended a month later on January 14, 2011 when Zine el-Abidine Ben Ali, the ruler of Tunisia for 23 years, fled the country.

 In November 2011, the new government of Tunisia gave permission for the Tunisian artists to travel to America as guests of David Black.
 The participation of the Tunisian artists in the Tunisian Collaborative Painting workshops at The Art Students League in New York generated worldwide interest.
 It was covered by The Wall Street Journal, the BBC, and National Public Radio.
 In addition, Secretary of State, Hillary Rodham Clinton issued a statement in which she said, “David Black is an honorary diplomat.
 By introducing this unique art form to the United States at a time when the Tunisian artists who pioneered it could not travel, he built a bridge that artists from both countries are now able to cross.”

-Mr. Black currently conducts Tunisian Collaborative Painting workshops throughout the United States.

-Images from Tunisian Collaborative Painting sessions may be found on the Facebook page "Tunisian Collaborative Painting in America."